Newgrounds

-Newgrounds is an American entertainment website founded by Tom Fulp in 1995 and owned by Newgrounds.com, Inc. The site hosts user-generated content such as games, films, audio, and artwork.
-Fulp produces in-house content at the headquarters and offices in Glenside, Pennsylvania.
+Newgrounds is an American entertainment website founded by Tom Fulp in 1995 and owned by Newgrounds.com, Inc. The site hosts user-generated content such as interactive games, films, audio, and artwork.
+Fulp produces in-house content at the headquarters and offices in Glenside, Pennsylvania, a suburb of Philadelphia.

 In the 2000s, Newgrounds played an important role in Internet culture, and in Internet animation and independent video gaming in particular.
 It has been called a "distinct time in gaming history", a place "where many animators and developers cut their teeth and gained a following long before social media was even a thing", and "a haven for fostering the greats of internet animation".

 Content

 The Newgrounds logo used from 2006 to 2018 with Tankman, the Newgrounds mascot.
 This logo and similar ones can be seen at the start of Flash games and videos on the website.

-User-generated content can be uploaded and categorized into either one of the site's four web portals: Games, Movies, Audio, and Art.
-A Movie or Games submission entered undergoes the process termed "judgement", where it can be rated by one user (from 0 to 5 stars) and reviewed by other users.
+User-generated content can be uploaded and categorized into one of the site's four web portals: Games, Movies, Audio, and Art.
+A Movie or Games submission undergoes the process termed "judgement", where it can be rated by one user (from 0 to 5 stars) and reviewed by other users.
 The average score calculated at various points during judgment determines if whether the content will be "saved" (added onto the database) or "blammed" (deleted with only its reviews saved in the "Obituaries" section).

 Since Adobe Flash Player was shut down on most browsers by late 2020, Newgrounds uses the Ruffle emulator, an Adobe Flash emulator written in Rust and sponsored by Newgrounds along with other popular sites like Cool Math Games and Armor Games.
 In 2022, Ruffle supported most Flash content written in ActionScript 1.0 and 2.0, and only a select few Flashes written in 3.0, which meant to play then unsupported content, users had to use the "Newgrounds Player", the site's previous downloadable Flash end-of-life solution which it used prior to Ruffle for playing content.